jkempf42/kube-volttron/cluster-config/README.md

 Instead of using a LoadBalancer service, we export the Volttron Central Web service using a NodePort service.
-NodePort services are restricted to a particular port range, but can be accessed from outside the cluster through the IP address provided in their Endpoint objects.
+NodePort services are restricted to a particular port range, but can be accessed from outside the cluster through their cluster DNS service name.
 We expose the NodePort service through a public Internet address/DNS name provided by the cloud provider for the VM